-Chiclana de la Frontera offer up the best of Andalucia, with traditional tapas, an award-winning beach, and Cadiz less than half-an-hour away.
+Chiclana de la Frontera offers you the best of Andalucia for your Chiclana Holiday, with traditional tapas, an award-winning beach, and Cadiz less than half-an-hour away.

 A favourite with Spanish holidaymakers, Chiclana de la Frontera is as authentically Andalucian as they come.
 The old town centre is a mesh of cobbled streets, flowery courtyards, tapas bars and sherry bodegas – and round here, flamenco dancing is a serious sport.